 The front of the Virginian Theatre had an ornate terra cotta facade, while inside the theatre were marble stairs, elaborate plasterwork and chandeliers.

-The Virginian Theatre was part of the Warner Bros. theatres chain, and played first run movies.
+The Virginian Theatre became part of the Universal Pictures chain in 1926, and from June 30, 1930 it was part of the Warner Bros.
+Circuit Management Corp. playing first run movies.
 In 1951, it became part of the Stanley-Warner Theatres chain until 1963, when it was sold to RKO.
 In 1971, RKO sold it to Cinemette Corporation of Pittsburg.
 They ‘modernised’ the theatre by draping the walls, and used black spray paint to cover the original hand painted ceiling.

 In 1983, Cinemette sold the Virginian Theatre to Charleston property developer Frank Veltri for $145,000.
 The Virginan Theatre was closed on September 6, 1983 with Roger Moore in “Octopussy”.
 There was talk of converting it into a music hall, a dinner theatre, or a cinema screening classic movies, but none of these plans got off the ground.
 In September 1989, permission was received from the Charleston Urban Renewal Authority to demolish the Virginian Theatre and put in a parking lot.
 The theatre was scheduled to be demolished in April of 1990.
 There was an attempt to raise money to save the facade, but it was unsuccessful.
 By 1991, the site was a black topped parking lot, which remains today.

 Just login to your account and subscribe to this theater